 You may already be familiar with Excel's native styles, accessible from the Home tab, that are used to format one or more cell properties (e.g., fonts, colors, number formats).
-These styles are workbook properties, rather than Excel properties, making them unsuitable for use in organizations where consistency in the appearance of spreadsheets is required.
+You probably never use native styles because they cannot be accessed using keyboard shortcuts.
+Worse, these styles are workbook properties, so workbooks may or may not contain the styles that conform to your organization's design standard or branding guidelines.

 Macabacus lets you create your own styles that combine multiple cell formatting properties, similar to native styles.
 Unlike native styles, however, Macabacus styles are always available in Excel, regardless of the workbook you have open, and can be applied using keyboard shortcuts.
 Macabacus styles include all of the important formatting possibilities of native Excel styles, and allow you to additionally specify:

 Macabacus styles are added to one of eight Custom Style Cycles.
 For example, if you have three table header styles you frequently use when building models, add all three styles to a single Custom Style Cycle and rename that cycle "Table Header Cycle."
 Your new Custom Style Cycle can be triggered using a customizable keystroke, and will appear on the